 Get Your Employees Insured

-All companies with one or more employees need to have colorado workers’ compensation insurance, regardless of the number of hours worked by the employee.
-If you don’t have insurance in place, you should get it set up as soon as possible or face substantial fines.
+All companies with one or more employees need workers’ compensation insurance, regardless of the number of hours worked by the employee.
+If you don’t have insurance, you should get it set up as soon as possible or face substantial fines.
 For more informative articles, check out the rest of the site.